Simple update for the Heisenberg model

 Simple updating

 We proceed by initializing a random PEPS that will be evolved.
+Since we want to make use of the bipartite structure of the Heisenberg ground state when we run the simple update routine, we will make the initial PEPS bipartite explicitly.
 The weights used for simple update are initialized as identity matrices.
 First though, we need to define the appropriate (symmetric) spaces:

 Dbond = 4